a row of glass trophies

 Awardee(s) will be notified and recognized at the Spring Honors and Awards Excellence ceremony.
 Award Funds will be deposited into a university account for the awardee(s)’ use on/before October 1 of the year of the award.

-NEW!
 CAHNR Excellence in Extension

 The University of Connecticut College of Agriculture, Health and Natural Resources request nominations for the CAHNR Excellence in Extension Award.
-This award is designed to recognize UConn CAHNR faculty members and/or staff who have demonstrated superior accomplishments in support of UConn Extension
+This award is designed to recognize UConn CAHNR faculty members who have demonstrated superior accomplishments in support of UConn Extension

 Nomination Requirements: